Board of Directors

 BSc, PhD, ICD.D

-Vicky Sharpe has served on Boards for over 20 years, mainly in the energy and financial arenas.
+Vicky has served on Boards for over 20 years, mainly in the energy and financial arenas.
 She has 35 years of diverse experience in the power, energy, and natural resource sectors, has extensive investment networks, international exposure, and is a seasoned Director (ICD.D 2005).
 She is a pioneer and innovator in the cleantech commercialization and venture capital space and is the recipient of awards that recognize this commitment.
 As the founding President and CEO of Sustainable Development Technology Canada, she mobilized public funds and private capital of over $5 billion for project work and commercialization for Canadian cleantech companies.
 She is committed to clean capitalism, integrating ESG practices into businesses while improving competitiveness and profitability.
-Vicky also sits on the Board of Directors for the HCi3 Fund.
+Vicky also sits on the Board of Directors for the Halifax Climate Innovation, Investment and Impact (HCi3) Fund, the Verschuren Centre and the Indigenous Infrastructure Fund Inc.